Timestopeofficial/feechain/README.md

 This test runs the go tests along with go lint, go fmt, go imports, go mod, and go generate checks.

 ## License
-This program wad forked from  https://github.com/harmony-one/harmony.git Harmony is licensed under GNU Lesser General Public License v3.0.
+This program was forked from  https://github.com/harmony-one/harmony.git Harmony is licensed under GNU Lesser General Public License v3.0.
 See LICENSE file for the terms and conditions.

 Harmony includes third-party open-source code.
 In general, a source subtree with a LICENSE or COPYRIGHT file is from a third party, and our modifications thereto are licensed under the same third-party open source license.